ThatsFlame/RubINT/README.md

 2. The E-Mail lookup that is now better, using Hunter's API
 3. The BIN lookup option
 4. The possibility to search for doxbin uploads
-5. While OSINKU was only for Windows, RubINT is also for GNU/Linux and MacOS systems
+5. While Osinku was only for Windows, RubINT is also for GNU/Linux and MacOS systems

 # Getting started